 If an employer offers multiple plan options, as long as one of them meets both the minimum value and affordability test, the employee and any eligible dependents cannot opt instead to purchase subsidized coverage in the exchange.
 This is true even if the employer also offers plans that don’t meet the affordability and/or minimum value tests.

-A change in your ESI can trigger an SEP
+A change in your ESI can trigger a SEP

 If your employer-sponsored insurance was previously affordable and offered minimum value, you weren’t eligible for subsidies in the exchange to offset the cost of an individual market plan.

-This SEP only applies in the exchange, as it’s predicated on the applicant being eligible for premium subsidies, which aren’t available outside the exchange.
+This SEP only applies in the exchange, as it’s predicated on the applicant becoming eligible for premium subsidies, which aren’t available outside the exchange.

-The SEP can be triggered by an increase in premiums for the employer-sponsored plan such that the portion the employee has to pay (for employee-only coverage, not counting dependents) goes above 9.66 percent of household income.
-This situation could also be triggered by a drop in income without an accompanying reduction in the premium that the employee has to pay for his or her own coverage through the employer-sponsored plan.
+The SEP can be triggered by an increase in premiums for the employer-sponsored plan such that the portion the employee has to pay (for employee-only coverage, not counting dependents) goes above 9.12% of household income in 2023, or above 8.39% of household income in 2024.
+This situation could also be triggered by a drop in income (including due to a reduction in hours) without an accompanying reduction in the premium that the employee has to pay for his or her own coverage through the employer-sponsored plan.

 The SEP can also be triggered by the employer dropping coverage altogether, or making changes to the plan that bring it below the minimum value threshold.
 The ACA’s employer mandate requires businesses with 50 or more full-time equivalent employees to offer coverage that meets minimum value requirements, but employers can choose not to, and pay the applicable penalties instead.
 And employers with fewer than 50 employees are not required to offer coverage at all.